-Young people are allowed to form matrimonial binds once the initiation has been completed as well as begin taking part in the local economic functions.
-There are close bonds formed within the initiation groups, that are functional in future political ties as they move through the ranks of the tribal structure.
+Once initiated, young people can form matrimonial binds.
+They can also begin taking part in the local economic functions.
+There are close bonds formed within the initiation groups that are functional in future political ties as they move through the ranks of the tribal structure.
 When Pokot peoples reach old age, they get a certain degree of status and the respect that goes with that.

-Elders have responsibilities to the rest such as presiding over important tribal decisions, festivals and religious celebrations.
-The Pokot are mostly cattle herders/farmers, but about a quarter are cultivators, mostly growing corn but at the end of the day, whether a cultivator or pastoralist, the measure of wealth among the Pokot is determined by the number of cows one owns.
+Elders have responsibilities to the rest, such as presiding over important tribal decisions, festivals and religious celebrations.
+Therefore, the Pokot are mostly cattle herders/farmers.
+Still, about a quarter are cultivators, mostly growing corn.
+Whether a cultivator or pastoralist, the measure of wealth rests on how many cows one owns.

-Cows are used for barter, which further goes into ‘bride wealth’.
-A man is permitted to take more than one wife, as long as he has enough cows to offer her family in exchange for her hand in marriage.
+Cows form a major barter item, which further goes into ‘bride wealth’.
+A man can marry more than one wife as long as he has enough cows to provide a bridal price.

 The Pokot believe in Tororot as the supreme deity.
-Prayers and libations are offered to him during a variety of tribal festivals and dances that are overseen by the elders.
+He is offered prayers and libations during various tribal festivals and dances that the elders oversee.

 Within the community are also diviners that are responsible for maintaining the spiritual balance of the community.
-Diseases are seen as related either to some natural phenomenon like certain mists or some supernatural power from the shadows of dead people.
+Diseases are either related to natural phenomena like certain mists or some supernatural power from the shadows of dead people.

 The Pokot are also superstitious and believe in sorcery.
-They call on various forms of protective talismans to ward off the ill will of any sorcerers.
+Therefore, they call on various forms of protective talismans to ward off the ill will of any sorcerers.
 They also revere other deities such as the sun, moon and the spirit of death.

-The force of the psyche as a determinant of disease is stressed and ceremonial cursing, in particular, is thought to have the power to induce illness and sometimes death.
+There is an emphasis on the force of the psyche as a determinant of disease.
+The Pokot believe that ceremonial cursing, in particular, has the power to induce illness and sometimes death.
 This kind of thinking has its benefits in society.
-For example, the belief that the shadow of a woman whose child has just died is dangerous may serve to reduce the spread of infectious diseases.
+For example, the belief that the shadow of a woman who has just lost a child is dangerous may serve to reduce the spread of infectious diseases.

 There are several categories of medical practitioners in Pokot society: